Home Blog TX General Knowledge

 The test is not random.
 It follows a specific structure based on the Federal CDL Manual.
 Here is where the questions come from:

 DPS Kiosk Strategy: On the Texas DPS computer, you have a "Skip" button.
-Use it!
+Use it.
 If you don't know an answer, skip it.
 It will move to the end.
 If you answer 40 questions correctly before you run out of skips, the test ends automatically with a PASS.
+Do not waste time guessing on questions you are unsure about — skip them and come back.

 2. Critical Concept: "Implied Consent" in Texas